Evelyn Lincoln: Life

-According to the National Archives, Lincoln gave away or sold many of Kennedy's documents and artifacts that she had been entrusted with managing by the Kennedy family after Kennedy's assassination.
+According to the National Archives, Lincoln gave away or sold many of Kennedy's documents and artifacts that she had been entrusted with managing.
 In 2005, a legal settlement was reached that enabled the National Archives, the Kennedy Library, and Caroline Kennedy to recover thousands of pages of documents and other items.

 Lincoln died at Georgetown University Hospital in 1995, after complications that followed surgery for cancer.
 Her ashes were placed in a niche at a columbarium in Arlington National Cemetery.

 Books

 Lincoln was the author of two books: